cryobry/installjrmc/README.md

 * `installJRMC --install deb --compat`

-    Install a more widely-compatible version of MC on deb-based distros
+    Install a more widely-compatible version of MC on deb-based distros.

 * `installJRMC --uninstall`